Russia suspends Egypt flights, U.S. boosts security as intelligence points to bomb

 U.S. President Barack Obama and British Prime Minister David Cameron have already said the crash might have been caused by a bomb.
 Moscow initially rebuked Western countries for drawing such conclusions too quickly.
 But President Vladimir Putin's decision to suspend Russian flights suggests the Kremlin is no longer trying to avert attention from that theory.

+"They were clearly celebrating," NBC Nightly News quoted a U.S. official as saying.
+The "chatter" included a boast of how the plane was brought down.

+Separately, a new video released by Islamic State purports to show Islamic State leaders in Aleppo congratulating their counterparts in Sinai after the crash, CNN reported.

-The sound of an explosion could be heard on the black boxes recovered from the plane, according to an investigator who had access to them, French TV station France 2 said on its website.
+French TV station France 2 said on its website that the sound of an explosion could be heard on the black boxes recovered from the plane, according to an investigator who had access to them.
 The investigator ruled out engine failure, it added.

 British and U.S. spies intercepted "chatter" from suspected militants as well as internal communication about the incident from one other government that suggested a bomb, possibly hidden in luggage in the hold, had downed the airliner, Western intelligence sources said.